PM Modi interacts with CWG-bound athletes, wishes them luck for the Games | Sports-Games

 Prime Minister Narendra Modi on Wednesday highlighted the struggle, grit, and determination of the Commonwealth Games-bound athletes in a light-hearted interaction as he urged them to forget expectations and focus only on giving their best at the Birmingham multi-sport event.

-Among others, the PM spoke to 3000m steeplechaser Avinash Sable, weightlifter Achinta Sheuli, women's hockey player Salima Tete, cyclist David Beckham and para shot putter Sharmila during a virtual interactive session.
+''Kyun pade ho chakkar mei, koi nahi hai takaar mei.
+You have to play with this attitude there,'' Modi said during a virtual interactive session.

-Well aware of their backstories, Modi asked how the athletes overcame the hurdles in their lives. ''I joined Indian Army in 2012 and did normal duty for four years.
+Well aware of their backstories, Modi asked the athletes how they overcame the hurdles in their lives. ''I joined Indian Army in 2012 and did normal duty for four years.
 After that, I took up athletics.
-The hard army training and the tough Siachen Glacier posting helped me a lot during competitions,'' Sable said.
+The hard army training and the tough Siachen Glacier posting helped me a lot during competitions,'' 3000m steeple chaser Avinash Sable said.

+''In my event, there are a lot of obstacles, we have to jump through hurdles similar to how army training is, like crawling,'' Modi asked the 27-year-old Sable about his weight loss.

+''When I was in the army, my weight was quite high.
+But my unit motivated me to get into sports.
+But even for running, I was quite heavy, I was 74kg but they supported and I used to get extra time for training.
+It took me 3-4 months and now my weight is 53kg.''
+From cyclist David Beckham, the PM wanted to know if he ever thought about playing football professionally or if he ever played football with his teammate Ronaldo Singh, who is also named after a popular footballer. ''We don't play football.
+Most of the time goes in training for track cycling,'' said a shy David, aware that the PM was referring to his namesake and former England football captain David Beckham.

 The CWG is scheduled to be held in Birmingham from July 28 to August 8 with a total of 215 Indian athletes participating in 141 events across 19 sporting disciplines.